BackupTheBerlios/jif/JIF/src/readme.txt

 >>> [ Jif Configuration and other stuff ]___________________________________________
       ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 What's new?
-Well, Jif 3.2 has been improved, many bugs have been fixed and the configuration management revised.
+Jif has been improved, many bugs have been fixed and the configuration management revised.
-The main change is that now Jif 3.2 configuration information is stored into a single INI file.
+The main change is that now Jif configuration information is stored into a single INI file.
 You can edit this file ("Jif.cfg") out of Jif and restart Jif to see your changes take effects.
 You can also edit this file within Jif (without the need to re-start Jif): just go to the Options-> Jif INI file (menu) and edit it.
 Then save and see the changes on Jif.